 I’m not a writer by any stretch, as English isn’t my first language.
 I make up for it with knowledge gained from firsthand experience.
 Being an immigrant, I had to choose what I know.
 I share what I learned over the years with you here.
 I will never write “11 things you should know” or “99 ways to do XYZ” while having never done any of them.
 I’d rather go deep into one thing I actually did.
 If you like reading knowledge backed by real-world experience, this blog is for you.

 I try to keep a high signal-to-noise ratio.
 If I have something interesting to say, I will write about it.
 If I don’t, I don’t waste your time or my time.
 There’s no set schedule or any quota to fill.
 Since I started doing this in 2006, many readers told me this blog is one of the best personal finance blogs out there.

 “It’s the only finance blog I read.”

 “I read a LOT of ‘em; yours is extremely well done as a wide-audience blog.”

 “It covers more than just basic things, but everything is explained in a way I can understand.”

-Join thousands of others and get new articles automatically delivered to you for free!
+Join thousands of others and get new blog posts automatically delivered to you for free!
 Just enter your email address below.
 If you don’t like what you receive, you can always unsubscribe at any time.

 I am not a financial advisor.
 I do have personal opinions, sometimes strong, ignorant, or biased.
 Everything you read here on this blog is the author’s personal opinion, not financial advice.

 I am by no means an expert on anything.
-I don’t intend to mislead, but my facts, figures, and calculations can be incomplete, inaccurate or plain wrong.
+I don’t intend to mislead, but my facts, figures, and calculations can be incomplete, inaccurate, or plain wrong.
 The word “you” in the posts doesn’t mean literally you, the reader.
-In most cases it means me the author.
+In most cases, it means the author.

 Thank you for reading.